diemastermonkey/toybox-rpi/README.md

 # toybox-rpi
 Raspberry PI incarnation of the Internet Toybox audience-controlled stage effects system.
 Currently in early development.
+For more info see http://hackaday.io/diemastermonkey

 This version basically

-  logs-into Twitch chat
+  1. logs-into Twitch chat

-  Accepts pi-blaster syntax from users or chatbots
+  2. Accepts pi-blaster syntax from users or chatbots

-  Forwards them to pi-blaster device (and your peripherals)
+  3. Forwards them to pi-blaster device (and your peripherals)

 # From toyboxrpi-setup.txt